malinowskaMM/Heat-billing-system-SSBD---heat_billing_system_2023ssbd03/README.md

 The Heat Billing System is designed to efficiently calculate heat consumption in various apartments within multiple buildings.
 ![alt text](https://github.com/malinowskaMM/Heat-billing-system-SSBD---UML-diagrams/blob/master/src/main/resources/view/mainPage.png)

+### System Overview

+The system is designed for managing heating advance payments and heat consumption costs in residential units.
+It enables the storage and processing of data such as meter readings, monthly settlements, and annual summaries.
+The system supports automatic calculation of advances, report generation, and real-time monitoring of utility consumption.

+Thanks to its integration with a REST API and the use of modern technologies, it ensures seamless communication between users and the database while offering high scalability.
+This tool is intended for building administrators, property owners, and heating node managers.

+### Architecture & Technologies

+The system follows a stateless architecture model, where the business logic layer communicates with the frontend via RESTful API.
+The application processes transactions (e.g., meter updates, building parameters input) using OLTP mechanisms for efficiency and reliability.

+#### Key Features:
+- Modular and scalable system design
+- Data integrity ensured by a robust relational model
+- Multi-level access control (Owner, Manager, Admin, Guest)
+- Secure authentication and authorization mechanisms
+- Real-time monitoring and automated calculations

 ## Technologies Used

 - **Frontend:** React, TypeScript, React i18n, MaterialUI